showlab/CLVQA/README.md

 # CLVQA
-Scene Graph as Prompt for Continual Learning on VQA Task
+Symbolic Replay: Scene Graph as Prompt for Continual Learning on VQA Task